WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step3-Play-the-game-trinket/README.md

 Again, in place of the stars put your name for the turtle for you - the player's hand.

-Add the line to show the computer turtle.
+Now add the line to *show* the computer turtle.

 That's the end of the ```play_game()``` function, but none of the code will run because we haven't *called* the function anywhere.